bsmith89/midas2-wiki/Home.md

 TODO: Link out to e.g. StrainPhlan, GT-Pro, maybe explain briefly what the pros/cons of other tools are.

-# Overview: The MIDAS2 Interface
+# Overview: The MIDAS 2.0 Interface

 ## Common CLI options